 But the point is, when everything around you works like time management actually matters, you should probably find a way to adapt.
 I mean, haven’t you heard about the infamous Dutch agendas?

-So, remember that most of the time, when it’s not a social appointment and when someone says you need to be somewhere at 9:05 am, they mean that to the minute!
+So, remember that most of the time, if someone says you need to be somewhere at 9:05 am, they mean that to the minute!
 Alright, not to the minute.
-You can arrive at 9:01 am and they won’t mind.
+You can arrive at 9:01 am, and they won’t mind. 😉

 I could go on and on about this because there’s just so much to talk about!
 I haven’t even touched on discrimination.
 But I should stop now and ask about you.